-If both inputs on the IC 40 (DI 1 and DI 2) are activated after the burner has been shut down, the butterfly valve closes further than the low-fire rate position (see Operating mode 12, 3-point step operation with low position)
+If both inputs on the IC 40 (DI 1 and DI 2) are activated after the burner has been shut down, the butterfly valve closes further than the low-fire rate position, see page 27 (3.5.10 3-point step operation with running time fractions).

-DI1 DI 2 IC 40 position Valve position
+DI.
+1 DI 2 IC 40 position Valve position

-Off Off Idle/Stop Idle
+Of f Off Idle/Stop Idle

-On Off Open to high position Open to high-fire rate
+Or Off Open to high position Open to high-fire rate

-Off On Close to middle position Close to low-fire rate
+Of f On Close to middle position Close to low-fire rate

-On On low Valve closes further
+Or On low Valve closes further